-My advice is to always have clean knickers, water and a positive attitude, all the good things will come to you if you are smiling 🙂 ❤️
+My advice is to always have clean knickers, drink water and a have positive attitude, all the good things will come to you if you are smiling 🙂 ❤️

 What an amazing 5 days, but going to the Fat Boy Slim premier silent movie was a highlight.
 I got to see Norman cook and Michael Eavis sit in an old Cadillac and watch the movie until I couldn’t sit and had to dance!
 Plus, Fat Boy Slims set after was so good, and that was only day 1!